Brush Hollow State Wildlife Area and Reservoir

 Ownership: Colorado Parks and Wildlife

-Restrictions: Obey CDOW rules and regulations; be aware of hunters in season.
+Restrictions: Obey CPW rules and regulations; be aware of hunters in season.
 No fires

 Lodging: Hotel in Penrose or Florence